Redpanda Connect Patterns for MCP Servers

 Stream processing with Redpanda Connect

-Create tools that process streaming data and return aggregated results:
+Create tools that process streaming data and return aggregated results.

 label: stream_analytics